Get in Touch

 Defining the Scope of Modeling

-• Understanding what constitutes a business model
+• Defining what constitutes a business model

 • Differentiating between textual and diagrammatic components

-• Distinguishing scope from levels of detail
+• Contrasting scope with the level of detail

 Establishing a Process for Developing a Business Model